dfurtado/dataclass-csv/README.md

     email: str = 'Not specified'
     age: int
 ```

-And we modify the CSV file and remove the email for the user Astor:
+We then update the CSV file, removing the email value for the user Astor:

 ```python
 Astor,, 7
 ```

-If we run the code we should see the output below:
+When you run the code, the output will appear as follows:

 ```text
 User(firstname='Elsa', email='elsa@test.com', age=11)